A little about HTTP 503 error code

 Scenario 2 – Traffic increase is temporary

-All that resulted in traffic spike but only for a few days or weeks and then back to normal traffic, Right?
+All that resulted in a traffic spike but only for a few days or weeks and then back to normal traffic, Right?

-What happening is, say you get 30 visitors at a time (on average during peak hours) and CPU/RAM is enough to deal with it.
-When it reaches 60 (as running campaign etc.) it becomes overloaded and refuse the request sent by the browser.
-During this period, your visitors starts seeing “503 – Service unavailable” message.
+When it reaches 60 (as running a campaign) it becomes overloaded and refuses the request sent by the browser.
+During this period, your visitors start seeing “503 – Service unavailable” message.

-As this request is refused to many visitors till resources are free or users are gone themselves – the server becomes available and starts entertaining user’s request.
+As this request is refused to many visitors till resources are free or users are gone themselves – the server becomes available and starts entertaining the user’s request.

-The way forward for this temporary traffic spikes is moving to hosting providers that are flexible on resources.
-They automatically upgrade the hardware required during traffic spikes and return to normal levels during regular traffic period.
+They automatically upgrade the hardware required during traffic spikes and return to normal levels during regular traffic periods.

-What can be other reasons of overloading?
+What can be other reasons for server overloading?

 http 503 WordPress

-Let us say that your website is getting around one thousand visitors per day and site was running smoothly.
-Your website is based on the WordPress platform and you required installing new plug-ins and site started seeing 503 error for the same number of visitors.
+Your website is based on the WordPress platform and you are required to install new plug-ins and the site started seeing 503 error for the same number of visitors.

 Plug-ins

 In that case, the installed plug-in(s) may be the reason for that.
-Certain plug-ins consume many resources and not developed keeping that in mind by developer.
+Certain plug-ins consume many resources and are not developed keeping that in mind by the developer.
 You should read reviews by other users if that is the case.

-The recommended step will be uninstalling plug-ins one by one and seeing the resource usage and if 503 – site temporary unavailable issue resolves.
+The recommended step will be uninstalling plug-ins one by one and seeing the resource usage and if the 503 – site temporarily unavailable issue resolves.

 WordPress Theme